-10. 3.
-8 Local Heritage Items
+6.1.8 Local heritage items

 Local heritage items are those of significance to the Hawkesbury LGA.
 In other words, they contribute to the individuality and streetscape, townscape, landscape or natural character of the LGA.
+Collectively, such items reflect the socio-economic and natural history of the LGA.

-10. 3.
-9 State Heritage Items
+6.1.9 State heritage items

 The heritage items and conservation areas listed as "State" significant are significant for the whole of NSW.
 These items and areas are also listed in the State Heritage Register.
 This is a separate list that provides for protection under the NSW Heritage Act 1977.
-Applicants should consult the NSW Heritage Office or Office of Environment and Heritage (OEH) website www.environment.nsw.gov.au/ to find out whether or not the property is listed on the State Heritage Register.
+Applicants should consult the NSW Heritage Office to find out whether or not the property is listed on the State Heritage Register.